Dementia Care Around the World

 The United States: Improving Quality of Life

-The United States government is on a mission to cure Alzheimer’s by 2025.
+The United States government is on a mission to stop Alzheimer’s by 2025.
 Many memory care communities are focusing on new dementia treatment techniques to improve the quality of life for residents.
-Technologies such as the iPad offers puzzles to exercise resident’s minds, activities that improve dexterity and even apps that help them remember to take their medicine.
-Light therapy, music therapy, art therapy and storytelling are also fascinating techniques being used to help soothe and enhance the lives of dementia sufferers.
-Memory care providers in the U.S. also emphasize what’s often called “person centered care,” which respects each persons background and individuality.
+Light therapy, music therapy and validation therapy are all innovative techniques being used to help enhance the lives of dementia sufferers.
+Memory care providers in the U.S. also emphasize what’s called “person centered care,” which respects each person’s background and individuality.

-We asked Rita Altman, Vice President of Memory Care and Programming at Sunrise Senior Living about the challenges of caring for a such a diverse clientele.
-Altman said it starts with getting to know the resident, “We value all of the information that the resident and their family and friends share with us about [the new resident’s] lifestyle and culture.”
+We asked Rita Altman, Senior Vice President of Memory Care and Program Services at Sunrise Senior Living about the challenges of caring for a such a diverse clientele.
+Altman said it starts with getting to know the resident, “We value all of the information that the resident and their family and friends share with us about [the new resident’s] culture and lifestyle.”
 She explained that Sunrise is prepared to accommodate residents from all backgrounds:

 “There are many ways that we can accommodate each resident’s needs such as using language cards that enable caregivers to communicate with residents about their activities of daily living.
 We also encourage family members to bring in photos, tapestries, music, books and other mementos from the resident’s home and design their rooms to look and feel familiar, give them a sense of security and identity by reflecting their culture.”

-What has your experience with dementia care been like?
 Have you experienced dementia care around the world?
+What has your experience been like?
 What similarities or differences did you find?
-Share your stories with us in the comments below.
+We’d like to hear your stories in the comments below.